nazpins/naztech-automated-data-sorting-tools/README.md

 ### Prerequisites

-Before diving into Naztech Automated Data Sorting Tools, ensure that you have the following prerequisites:
+Before diving into Naztech ADST, ensure that you have the following prerequisites:

 - Python 3.x installed on your system
 - Conda package manager for Python-Scripts (optional but recommended)